ekernf01/ggrn/docs/reference.md

 The implementation uses several separate backends.
 With apologies, the `method` arg of the `grn.fit` is currently used to specify both the backend AND, within backend #1, it is used to specify the regression method.
 In the future we hope to replace it with two separate args, `backend` and `regression_method`, but this may break backwards compatibility.
 Where `regression_method` is mentioned below, it currently corresponds to the `method` arg of `GRN.fit`.

+#### Arbitrary backends via Docker and Singularity:

+You can add your own backend using Docker: consult `ggrn_docker_backend/README.md` in this repo.

 #### Backend 1: steady state

 The initial implementation offers several matching methods; flexible regression; simple feature extraction or feature extraction via geneformer; rudimentary use of prior network structure; rudimentary cell type specificity; and predictions after just one step forward.
 It has no scheme for matching treatment samples to specific controls and no low-dimensional structure.
 It accepts the following inputs.

-- `matching_method`: "steady_state", "user", "closest", or "random"
+- `matching_method`: "steady_state", "user", "closest", "optimal_transport", or "random"
 - `do_perturbations_persist`: ignored (fixed to True)
 - `prediction_timescale`: list of positive integers.
 Zero is not allowed.
 Default is `[1]`.
 - `regression_method`: A method from sklearn.
 The full list of supported methods is available from `GRN.list_regression_methods()`.